raspibolt/raspibolt/guide/bonus/lightning/lightning-terminal.md

 ### Aliases

-For now, softwares packaged in Lightning Terminal are all listening to the same port 8443.
+For now, software packaged in Lightning Terminal are all listening to the same port 8443.
 This is not the default behavior set in the code of these sofware so you must always indicate the RPC port as well as the TLS certificate of Lightning Terminal when using them, using flags (e.g., `pool --rpcserver=localhost:8443 --tlscertpath=~/.lit/tls.cert accounts list`, do not try it now as Lightning Terminal is not running yet!).

 Rather than always typing the flags, we can create aliases for the "admin" user.